Myzus persicae: Morphology

 Eggs of this species measure about 0.6 mm long and 0.3 mm wide, and are elliptical in shape.
 The eggs are initially yellow or green but turn black.
 The nymphs are initially green, but soon turn yellowish and resemble the viviparous adults.
 Nymphs that give rise to winged females may be pinkish.

 Adult winged aphids have a black head and thorax, and a yellowish green abdomen with a large dark dorsal patch.
 They measure approximately 1.8 to 2.1 mm in length.
 The wingless adult aphids are yellowish or greenish in colour, with the possibility of medial and lateral green strips being present.
 Their cornicles match their body colour, are moderately long and unevenly swollen along their length.
 The appendages are pale.
 The adult green peach aphid can be yellowish-green, red, or brown in colour because of morphological differences influenced primarily by the host plants, nutrition, and temperature.

 Distinguishing morphological traits from this group include their convergent inner faces of the antennal tubercles in dorsal view, and the slightly clavate siphunculi which are dark-tipped and approximately as long as the terminal process of the antenna.

 Reproduction

 The green peach aphid normally reproduces through cyclical parthenogenesis, where there are several generations of apomictic parthenogenesis followed by a single sexual generation.
-Mating takes palace on the primary host, where eggs are laid and undergo diapause over winter, and when spring comes, the parthenogenetic females hatch in spring and their descendants disperse to secondary host plants where they produce numerous parthenogenetic (asexual) generations.
+Mating takes place on the primary host, where eggs are laid and undergo diapause over winter, and when spring comes, the parthenogenetic females hatch in spring and their descendants disperse to secondary host plants where they produce numerous parthenogenetic (asexual) generations.
 This species accepts secondary host plants across 40 different families, many of which are important crops economically.
 Due to decreasing day lengths and temperature in autumn, sexual morphs of this species are formed.
 Some genotypes have lost the ability to sexually reproduce and thus reproduce through parthenogenesis on secondary hosts throughout the year.
 These types are known as obligate parthenogens.